tonymm81/web_page/client/README.md

 The request should do right.
 Now the user id is missing and that cause the problem. now we have to think about it little bit.

+## version 156

+now the worktime component get data from back end.
+It also can get the work time data only spefific user_id relation.
+If user make new user to this program, another user can see only his own work time data.

 ## npm installs in this project:

 Mariadb 10.10